Famous Residents # 21: Residing at St Magnus Martyr

 Famous Residents # 26: Residing At St Clement Danes

-Oranges and Lemons said the bells of St Clement, and on or around the 31st of March each year an Orange and Lemon service takes place.
+Oranges and Lemons said the bells of St Clement.
+On or around the 31st of March each year an Orange and Lemon service takes place.
 The church is situated in the centre of the busy Strand by the law courts and a stone's throw from the Covent Garden the old fruit and veg market.
 St Clement was first built in the ninth century by the Danish community and in 1040 Harold Harefoot the son of King Canute was buried here.
-Rebuilt by William the conqueror, and again by Sir Christopher Wren 1681, the steeple being added in 1719 by James Gibbs.
-During the 17th to 19th centuries many people were buried in the crypt and the chain hanging on the crypt wall was used to secure the coffin lids against body-snatchers.
+Rebuilt by William the Conqueror, and again by Sir Christopher Wren 1681, the steeple being added in 1719 by James Gibbs.
+During the 17th to 19th centuries, many people were buried in the crypt and the chain hanging on the crypt wall was used to secure the coffin lids against body-snatchers.

 Famous Residents # 27: Residing At St Brides